motet-a/egc/README.md

 array resized with `egc_realloc()` — a bit like `std::vector` in C++.

+Generic lists are generated with `glist_gen.py`. `make all` runs this script if the generated sources are not present.

+Generated source files are not removed on `make fclean`, and are not regenerated on `make re`.
+You must use `make glist_clean` to remove these ones.

-Generic lists are generated with `glist_gen.py`.
-But all this stuff is still under development, still unstable and still subject to major changes.
+All this stuff is still under development, still unstable and still subject to major changes.